The Inflammatory Bowel Disease (IBD) research team at Indiana University School of Medicine is lead

 provider Laura Worley, PA-C, and the coordinator research staff had grown to a

-team of five with a research nurse, two research coordinators, and two research
+team of six with two research nurses, two research coordinators, and two research

 technicians.
 That same year the volume of research had skyrocketed to include three registry studies, seven investigator initiated studies, and 28 pharmaceutical